 Sometimes, having an informal conversation with a subordinate or documenting an issue by email is enough to improve performance.
-An example of when a PIP might be needed is with a sales agent who isn't meeting their sales quotas.
-If a PIP is needed, move on to step two.
+An example of when a PIP might be needed is a sales agent who isn’t meeting their sales quotas.
+If a PIP is necessary, move on to step two.

 Outline the behaviors that need to improve and get to the root cause of the issue.
 These are some examples of actionable goals: